bwang514/awesome-HAI/README.md

 Curator: Bryan Wang ([Website](http://www.dgp.toronto.edu/~bryanw/)).

 There has been a rising trend of applying new __machine learning__/__deep learning__ models, or the buzzword __AI__, to solve __Human-Computer Interaction__ problems.

-As a grad student studying HCI, I want to know _how_ these papers select models and apply them to _what_ kind of scenarios.
-Or what are the conceptual ideas on how human could better interact with intelligent systems.

 However, it seems like so far there is no single entry to all these HCI + ML/ Human-AI Interaction resources.
-Therefore I started to maintain this list on 2/19/2019.
+That's why we started to maintain this list.

->__Disclaimer__: Since HCI is a very interdisciplinary field, it's impossible to include every paper related to ML/AI.
-I would focus more on (but definitely not limited to) technical HCI papers.

 ## Conference Papers